Shahbodshs/Multi-label-Sentiment-Analysis-Bert/README.md

 __THe reason behind this:___
 The second approach (np.argmax(...)) assigns the predicted label based on which class has the highest logit for each sample.
 The first approach assigns a label of 1 or 0 based on whether the probability of the second class exceeds a confidence threshold (0.9).

+## My kaggle:
+Dont forget to check my kaggle profile for the codes and outputs: [My kaggle](https://www.kaggle.com/shahbodsobhkhiz)
+## Dataset:
+I might not be aloud to share the dataset but you can get it from here: [Dataset](https://www.kaggle.com/competitions/nlp-sentiment-analysis-xm).